What is Hand in Hand?

 What do the funds cover?

-The funds support the growth and enhancement of Mental Health Connection as a coordinated "System of Care" throughout the five-county area.
-The cooperative agreement also includes a wraparound initiative for approximately 250 children from birth through age 6.
-Wraparound provides families with community-based supports to help them manage their children’s emotional and behavioral issues while working with multiple agencies and working toward their goals.
+The funds support the growth and enhancement of a coordinated "System of Care" throughout the five-county area.
+The cooperative agreement also included Wraparound services for approximately 220 children from birth through age 6.
+Wraparound provides families with community-based supports to help them manage their children’s emotional and behavioral issues while working with multiple agencies and making progress toward their goals.
+New Wraparound clients are no longer being accepted.

-The funding also supports social marketing to change attitudes, beliefs and behaviors about early childhood care; DataLink, an online information and referral system; training; and evaluation.
+The funding also supports social marketing to change attitudes, beliefs and behaviors about early childhood care; training; and evaluation.

-Families who have children with emotional and behavioral issues will receive:
+Families who have children with emotional and behavioral issues have received:

 - Guidance through medical systems, social services and school systems